 Here is the solid model of the above AutoCAD drawing.
 It took less than an hour.
 The productivity of 3D modeling cannot be denied.
 Now, I am sure designing it from scratch would take a bit longer.
 IronCAD is the king of fabrication design with its single model environment and drag and drop design from standard and custom catalogs.

 Now here is the "Assembly AID" generated in IronCAD's documentation module.
-This just took a half hour to layout.
+This just took less than a half hour to layout.
 No, I didn't "DRAW" one line or arc.

 These do not meet the definition of a drawing.

 So we have to quit using the "2D Drawing" to defined this documents.
 Here is a fellow that is in charge of Solidworks MBE efforts that has no understanding of this concept.
 Why?
 Because they make no difference between a drawing and an AID.
 Please remember, Solidworks, like all Pro/e (Creo) clones have been creating AIDs, from the beginning.
 In fact they have no "drawing" capabilities.
 IronCAD includes a Autocad clone and ZW3D offers basic drawing funtionality in their "2D Sheet".

 Engineering Ignorance Defined